anomaly/gallagher/docs/docs/design.md

 # API Client Design

-A central feature to this client is it's detailed design, focused on a superior developer experience and performance.
-We also ensure that we follow design patterns outlined by Gallagher
+A central feature to this project is the API client, focused on a superior developer experience and performance we spent substantial time in designing the Python interface to ensure it scales.
+We also ensure that we follow forward compatibility design patterns outlined by Gallagher (e.g [HATEOAS](https://gallaghersecurity.github.io/cc-rest-docs/ref/events.html)) so you as a developer don't have to worry about it.

+While it's optional to read this chapter if you are simply using the API client or the tools.
+If you choose to develop the client further then this is a must read.

 ## Data Transfer Objects

-This a central part of our design.
+Data Transfer Objects (DTOs) are used to parse the JSON payloads exchanged with the Gallagher REST endpoints.
+This is to ensure strict validation of the payloads.
+At it's heart each one of these classes are a `pydatic` parser.

 There are three types of schema definitions, each one of them suffixed with their intent:

 - **Ref** are `References` to other objects, they using contain a `href` and possibly additional meta data such as a `name` or `id`
 - **Summary** is what is returned by the Gallagher API in operations such as [searches](https://gallaghersecurity.github.io/cc-rest-docs/ref/cardholders.html), these are generally a subset of the full object
 - **Detail** are the full object found at a particular `href`, they compound on the `Summary` schema and add additional attributes
+- **Responses** are resposnes sent back from the server, these will typically contain a set of `Summary` or `Detail` objects.
+When fetching _detailed_ responses for an object the server will often respond with a `Detail` object without a wrapper `Response` object.

 I additional we have classes that defined responses which are suffixed with **Response**, these wrap structures which returns `hrefs` for `next` and `previous` responses and usually have a collection to hold the response.